Pew survey: 60% in US hold dim view of China amid trade war

 A new Pew Research Center poll finds that 60% say they have an unfavorable view of China — up from 47% last year to the highest proportion since Pew started asking the question 14 years ago.

 The survey results being released Tuesday found that 24% of Americans regard China as America’s top threat for the future, the same percentage that said so of Russia.
-North Korea (12 was the only country to draw double-digit concern.
+North Korea (12 was the only other country to draw double-digit concern.

 The Trump administration and Beijing have been clashing for more than a year over allegations that China steals trade secrets, pressures foreign companies to hand over technology and unfairly subsidizes the country’s own companies.